nour-farhat/Face-Recognition-Project-/README.md

 To be able to run our program, make sure you have the following elements installed:

-  - Python programming language or online IDE environment such as Google Colab - It will work in all versions between 3.6 and 3.8.
+  - Python 3.8+
+  - A functioning webcam
+  - Basic hardware (standard laptop)
-  - Libraries - In order to run our program, we make use of the following library: matplotlib.pyplot as plt
+  - Libraries - In order to run our program, we make use of the following libraries:
+  - deepface
+  - opencv-python
+  - pandas
+  - numpy
+  - scikit-learn
+  - tkinter (usually included with Python)
         To download the library type the following command:
-    ```pip install matplotlib ```
+    ```pip install deepface opencv-python pandas numpy scikit-learn ```

 # Installation: